Heart Failure Facts

 The heart muscle slowly weakens and loses its ability to pump blood.
 The heart is unable to pump enough blood for the body’s needs.

-Diseases that damage the heart can increase your risk of developing HF.
+Diseases that damage the heart can increase your risk of developing Heart Failure.
 Among them:

 Coronary heart disease (the most common kind of heart disease)